Debyte404/temprepoforportfolio/README.md

 (this is my blogging website , i write stuff here sometimes when i m high on existential crisis}
 made it using Hugo, paperMod, Devops

-skills used: Devops, Automation, Linux, Reading other's Code, integrating obsidian with coding and python, website hosting and CI/CD using github
+skills used: Devops, Automation, Linux, Reading other's Code, integrating obsidian with coding and python, website hosting and CI/CD using github and vercel

 https://conways-game-of-life-by-debyte.vercel.app/